Soar-Development/soarchain-docs/docs/installation-guide/soarchain-mini-troubleshooting.md

 6. Next, open your **Chrome** browser and navigate to this website: https://reset.soarchain.com/.
 Press ```Connect``` and select the ```CP210x USB to UART Bridge Controller (tty.usbserial-000x)```.

 7. Then click on the ```reset``` button on the site and wait for the color to change green again.
-Also check if the Motus mini changes the LED colors, which indicates that the device has been reset successfully.
+Also check if the Soarchain mini changes the LED colors, which indicates that the device has been reset successfully.

-8. You can try to provision your Motus mini again.
+8. You can try to provision your Soarchain mini again.

-Some quick reasons why the ***Motus Secure Provisioning*** app prompts ```Device not Found``` after you scan the QR code can be:
+Some quick reasons why the ***Soarchain Provisioning*** app prompts ```Device not Found``` after you scan the QR code can be:

  - Qr code scanned was incorrect or unreadable because of its distance to the camera, orientation or lighting.
- - Motus mini was not plugged into your car or the LED was not on when you scanned the Qr code.
+ - Soarchain mini was not plugged into your car or the LED was not on when you scanned the Qr code.
  - You did not enable the settings written on the docs.
 (Bluetooth - Cellular Data - Mobile Hotspot)
- - Your mobile phone’s Bluetooth is connected to another device then the Motus mini when you scan the QR code.
+ - Your mobile phone’s Bluetooth is connected to another device then the Soarchain mini when you scan the QR code.
  - You have already provisioned your device successfully.

 Please go to the: